We are all at risk of falling.

-Mrs Bucket had a few health problems but she had an active life and few worries.
-However, one evening she had got up too quickly from her chair and fell and broke her hip.
+Mrs Brown had some health problems but she had an active life and few worries.
+However, one evening she got up too quickly from her chair and fell and broke her hip.
 Her hip healed and she started walking again with the help of a physiotherapist.
 However, she took longer to recover from the emotional impact of the fall.
-Mrs Bucket became very worried about falling again and became tense and shaky when she went outside.
-Thus she stopped going to the shops and meeting up with her friends.
+Mrs Brown was very worried about falling again and she became tense and shaky when she went outside.
+So she stopped going to the shops and meeting up with her friends.
 As a result she became lonely, bored, nervous and low in confidence.
+Her main problem now was her fear of falling again.